spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/05-site-installation/06-edge-host-registration.md

 - Tenant admin access.

 - A tenant registration token is required.
-Refer to the [Create Registration Token](/clusters/edge/site-deployment/site-installation/create-registration-token) guide for more information.
+Refer to the [Create a Registration Token](/clusters/edge/site-deployment/site-installation/create-registration-token) guide for more information.
 ## Create Registration Token

 To create a registration token, use the following steps.